What is a freight forwarder?

 An experienced freight forwarder can help you navigate these regulations and ensure your shipments remain compliant.
 However, as the importer or exporter, the ultimate responsibility lies with you, so keeping abreast of relevant regulations and requirements is crucial for your business.

-What documents do I need to provide when importing to Australia?
+What documents do I need to provide when importing to Sydney?

 Certain documentation is required for your shipment to clear Australian customs.
 These documents may include: